See new upcoming events on our News & Event page.

 Tour groups are welcome!
 Enjoy bilingual interpretive program, displays of artifacts found during an archaeological investigation which took place prior to restoration.
 Listen to history as you climb the steps inside the tower to the top!
 Have a picnic on site, or visit nearby Arbor Gallery just a few steps away, located inside the original home of William Higginson, the son of Thomas Higginson, who built the stone portion of tower.

 The Higginson Tower is located close to St. John the Apostle Anglican Church (the church on the hill along Highway 34 as you enter Vankleek Hill from the north end).
-The ruins were owned by Phil Arber, who also owns Arbor Gallery, once the home of Lieutenant Thomas Higginson, who built the wind-powered grist mill in 1832.
-William Higginson, son of Thomas, added the upper portion to create a conservatory and also built the red brick house nearby, now home to Arbor Gallery.
+The ruins were owned by Phil Arber, who also owns the building that houses Arbor Gallery – CfCA, which was once the home of Lieutenant Thomas Higginson, who built the wind-powered grist mill in 1832.
+William Higginson, son of Thomas, added the upper portion to create a conservatory and also built the red brick house nearby, now home to Arbor Gallery – Centre for Contemporary Art.

 Phil Arber donated the ruins, and a portion of property around the ruins, to Champlain Township and the Higginson Tower Committee raised $108,000 to restore this historic structure to its former stature.
 In addition, the committee obtained $24,400 from the Ontario Trillium Foundation, $30,000 from the Prescott-Russell Community Development Corporation, $20,252 from the Ontario Ministry of Agriculture, Food and Rural Affairs (Rural Economic Development, or RED), a grant of $25,000 from a Champlain Township reserve fund and a further $9,900 from the Prescott-Russell Community Development Corporation for the tower interpretive program.